Brisbane Bears: Club absorb Fitzroy's AFL operations, become Brisbane Lions

 However, the club was still struggling off-field.
 Brisbane came close to folding prior to its move to Brisbane and the AFL began preparing a contingency for the club's demise in the event that the move failed.
 The Bears made a bid in 1990 to take over a financially struggling Fitzroy but was voted down by Fitzroy's board.
 The AFL had offered the Bears $6 million to merge with Fitzroy.
 It offered Fitzroy a similar amount which could have enabled the club to pay off its debts and come out of administration.
 One of the Bears' biggest problems was its lack of support (both on and off the field) in Melbourne, the location of most of its away matches.
 Another problem was the imminent entry of into the AFL in 1997.
 As a result, two teams were either required to merge, or one was to fold or exit the league to make way for Port Adelaide's entry in the 1997 season.
 In mid-1996, the struggling Fitzroy Football Club entered administration due to financial pressures and was seeking to merge its AFL operations with another club.
 When a merger with to form the North Fitzroy Kangaroos failed to win the support of the other AFL clubs, a deal was reached between the Fitzroy administrator and the Bears, whereby Brisbane Bears took over Fitzroy's AFL operations.
-Subsequently, in line with the Deed of Arrangement between Fitzroy and Brisbane, Brisbane Bears members voted to change the club's name to Brisbane Bears-Fitzroy Football Club, trading as Brisbane Lions, based at Brisbane Cricket Ground, with a new song, emblem and jumper all based on Fitzroy's.
+Subsequently, in line with the Deed of Arrangement between Fitzroy and Brisbane, Brisbane Bears members voted to change the club's name to Brisbane Bears-Fitzroy Football Club, trading as Brisbane Lions, based at The Gabba, with a new song, emblem and jumper all based on Fitzroy's.

 The Bears' last match was a preliminary final on Saturday 21 September 1996 at the Melbourne Cricket Ground against North Melbourne, coincidentally the same location and opponent as their first match in 1987.
 Brisbane lost by 38 points to North Melbourne, who went on to win the 1996 premiership.
 With that loss, the Bears era and its history ended after a short and mostly troubled existence, with ten seasons of competition and the third-place finish in 1996 as its best performance.